Jaysolex/Jaysolex/README.md

 ## 🛡️ Objective
 Certified **Cybersecurity Analyst** with hands-on expertise in building detection labs, automating SOC workflows, and leveraging modern SIEM platforms.
-My goal is to contribute to a high-performing **Security Operations Center (SOC)** as a Tier 1 Analyst, assisting in identifying and responding to threats using real-world tools and frameworks.
+My goal is to contribute to a high-performing **Security Operations Center (SOC)** as a Tier 1 to 3 Analyst, assisting in identifying and responding to threats using real-world tools and frameworks.

 ---